andrewasheridan/kaleidoscope/README.md

 ![kaleidoscope](imgs/logo.png)

-A distributed image processing pipeline I developed as for Insight Data Science as a Data Engineering Fellow.
+A distributed image augmentation pipeline developed as a Data Engineering Project for Insight Data Science.

 ## Description
 Kaleidoscope takes in an image dataset and applies a series of chained transformations to augment the dataset.